 Whilst teaching the children the knowledge they need, we also teach the children how to be learners.
 Lessons are planned to develop children’s ability in these key skills for learning, all of which will be useful in later life and will develop positive attitudes to learning.

 We have developed an approach to learning called Learning2Learn.
 We feel it is important that the children develop a set of key skills and attitudes that will best equip them for learning throughout their lives.
 These skills and attitudes help children develop self-awareness and resilience in learning; to transfer skills and learning from one context to another and to understand how they learn best and to use this effectively.

 A daily one hour lesson developing reading, writing, speaking and listening skills.
 Children are taught in ability groups to help focus teaching at a comfortable yet challenging level.
 Blocks of lessons focus on specific texts, with planned activities to engage the children in the genre before they write their own texts at the end of a unit.

-A daily one hour lesson focussing on different elements of Maths.
+A daily one hour lesson focusing on different elements of Maths.
 A weekly session helps the children practise their arithmetic skills.
 Again, children are taught in ability groups to help focus teaching at a comfortable yet challenging level.
 From 2020, children in Year 4 will take an online times tables test.
 The National Curriculum specifies that pupils should be taught to recall the multiplication tables up to and including 12 × 12 by the end of Year 4.
 The purpose of the test is to determine whether pupils can recall their times tables fluently, which is essential for future success in mathematics.
 It has been designed to help schools to identify pupils who have not yet mastered their times tables, so that additional support can be provided.
 The test is taken online.
 Similar tests can be found on Mathletics, which we have subscribed to.
 Maths Chase provides a fun version to support the learning of times tables.